flov/Hitchlog/README.md

     origin, occupation, mission, driver?, male/female
   - waiting time
   - a story which is displayed below the hitchhike.
 * Statistics:
   By telling the app from where to where you went, it creates statistical data, e.g.: total amount kilometers travelled, country where you hitchhiked most, etc...

+Version 0.3:

+* A Trip has many hitchhikes and a hitchhike belongs to a trip.
+  That way a trip with many hitchhikes can be displayed on one map with a slideshow of the pictures of that trip.

 Environment
 -----------